Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/mcp/index.md

 ### Development
 This section describes how you build new tools with MCP.

-[Process Definition](subpages/process-definition.html): The only class you have to write.
+[Process Definition](subpages/process-definition.html): Describes how to write your own custom processes	.

 [FormField Annotations](subpages/form-fields.html): Generating the start form.